Mechanical Engineering (ME)

 ME 473 Mechanical Vibrations (3) Response of machines and systems to transient and periodic excitation.
 Vibration isolation and transmissibility.
 Modal analysis of multi-degree-of-freedom systems.
 Applications to design.
 Pre: 371, 375; or consent.
 DP

 ME 474 Fundamentals of Acoustics (3) Plane and spherical acoustic waves.
 Transmission, reflection, radiation, and absorption.
 Near and far fields, radiation patterns.
 Applications to noise control.
 Instruments.
 Pre: 375, EE 211; or consent.
 DP

 ME 480 Thermofluid Measurements and Design (3) Measurement techniques in thermodynamics, fluid mechanics, and heat transfer.
 Hands-on experience with instrumentation.
 Open-ended design of thermofluid systems.
 Contemporary engineering ethics issues.
 Final report and presentation are required.
 A-F only.
 Pre: 422 (or concurrent).

 ME 481 Design Project I (3) (1 1-hr Lec, 2 2-hr Lab) Engineering ethics, engineering design methodology, design process, project planning, decision making, materials selection, economic analysis, quality control, finite element analysis, initiation of an open-ended design project.
 A-F only.
-Pre: 372 (or consent) and 375 (or concurrent).
+Pre: 322, 341, 372, and 375; or consent.